a-mahdipour/DS-ML-AI-intro/README.md

 3- Auto-encoders

-Boltzmann machines as an unsupervised #neuralnetworks (#nn) that consists of fully connected nodes (neurons) that are stochastically on (visible nodes) or off (hidden nodes) according to a stochastic/generative DL model.
+Boltzmann machines as an unsupervised NN that consists of fully connected nodes (neurons) that are stochastically on (visible nodes) or off (hidden nodes) according to a stochastic/generative DL model.
 Boltzmann machines are generally simple models that provide interesting features of input data.

 Some instances of Boltzmann machines are :